owkin/FLamby/flamby/datasets/fed_camelyon16/README.md

 | Task               | Weakly Supervised (Binary) Classification.

-## Download and preprocessing instructions
+## Download instructions

 ### Introduction
+The dataset is hosted on a [several mirrors](https://camelyon17.grand-challenge.org/Data/) (GigaScience, Google Drive, Baidu Pan).
+We provide below some scripts to automatically download the dataset based on the Google Drive API, which requires a Google Account.
+If you do not have a Google account, you can alternatively download manually the dataset through one of the mirrors.
+You will find below detailed instructions for each method.
+In both cases, make sure you have enough space to store the raw dataset (~900GB).

+### Method A: Automatic download with the Google Drive API

 In order to use the Google Drive API you need to have a google account and to access the [google developpers console](https://console.cloud.google.com/apis/credentials/consent?authuser=1) in order to get a json containing an OAuth2.0 secret.

 All steps necessary to obtain the JSON are described in numerous places in the internet such as in pydrive's [quickstart](https://pythonhosted.org/PyDrive/quickstart.html), or in this [very nice tutorial's first 5 minutes](https://www.youtube.com/watch?v=1y0-IfRW114) on Youtube.
 It should not take more than 5 minutes.
 The important steps are listed below.

-### Step 1: Setting up Google App and associated secret
+#### Step 1: Setting up Google App and associated secret

 1. Create a project in [Google console](https://console.cloud.google.com/apis/credentials/consent?authuser=1).
 For instance, you can call it `flamby`.
 2. Go to Oauth2 consent screen (on the left of the webpage), choose a name for your app and publish it for external use.
 3. Go to Credentials, create an id, then client oauth id
 4. Choose Web app, go through the steps and **allow URI redirect** towards http://localhost:6006 and http://localhost:6006/ (notice the last backslash)
 5. Retrieve the secrets in JSON by clicking on Download icon at the end of the process.
 6. Enable Google Drive API for this project, by clicking on "API and services" on the left panel